multitudes/oldmultitudes.github.io/_posts/2010-04-09-Intro to ARKit with a simple Unity and Xcode tutorial.markdown

 Open the folder UnityARKitPlugin and the Examples folder.
 In the screenshots, your Unity might look different.
 Look for the assets folder in your Project Tab.

-Open the folder ARKit1.5 and the UnityARImageAnchor
+Open the folder ARKit1.5 and the UnityARImageAnchor.
+In this folder double click on the `UnityARImageAnchor` scene.
+The Scene will open in the hierarchy panel and screen.

+Open the 'ReferenceImages' folder
-Drag the image you want to use as an image-trigger in the ReferenceImages folder:
+Drag the image you want to use as an image-trigger in the `ReferenceImages` folder:

 ![image](/assets/img/ARKittutorialscreenshots/14.05.40.png)